itornaza/sdc-traffic-signs/writeup.md

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

-My final model consisted of the following layers based on the lenet 5 model.
+My final model consisted of the following layers based on the Lenet-5 standard model.
 My modification is the addition of dropout layers after the activation functions of the fully connected layers.

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|